SpoopCats/FiniteStateMachine/readme.txt

 		top and bottom of the screen.
 	- score_bonus_manager = governs peanut butter score bonus spawning

-There are 4 "autoload scenes" to be aware of:
+There are 5 "autoload scenes" to be aware of:
 	- GameEvents = a signal bus so signals are available to all scenes/nodes
 	- ScoreTracker = makes a score value available to all scenes
 	- GameOver = a sound effect that needs to play across the the main.tscn and the game_over_menu.tscn
+	- GameOverManager = tracks how the game ended with boolean values.
+Did the player hit an enemy or did the game timer expire?
 	- BackgroundMusic = globally available so music plays on all scenes

 WHATS POTENTIALLY CONFUSING?